exercism/v3/languages/csharp/exercises/concept/string-formatting/.docs/introduction.md

 There are two principal mechanisms for formatting strings in C#/.NET.
-Use of `String.FormatO()` and string interpolation.
+Use of `String.Format()` and string interpolation.

 ## Composite Formatting